Farmers stage nationwide 'rail roko', railways says negligible impact | Business

 In Punjab and Haryana, farmers at several places squatted on railway tracks which led to disruption in normal movement of trains on some routes.

 ''The massive success of the rail roko struggle is a warning to the Modi government.
 The farmers across the country have expressed their determination to continue the struggle till the demands are met with,'' the Sabha said in a statement.
 A railway spokesperson said the agitation passed off without any untoward incident and there was negligible or minimal impact on running of the trains across the country.
-Trains began running normally across the country within an hour after the agitation ended at 4 pm, he said.
+Trains began running normally across the country within an hour after the blockade ended, he said.

 ''Majority of the zones have reported not a single case of any stoppage of train by the agitators.
 Few trains were stopped in some areas of some Railway zones but now train operation is normal and trains are being operated smoothly.
 While dealing with the Rail roko agitation, utmost patience was exercised by all concerned,'' he said.
 The railways deployed 20 additional companies of the RPSF across the country, especially in Punjab, Haryana, Uttar Pradesh and West Bengal.